 Drive-thrus, vending machines, 'instant' prepackaged meals: it's no coincidence that as the demand for food convenience expands, so too do waistlines.
-In fact as of 2004 almost 60 per cent of Canadians were either overweight or obese according to Statistics Canada.
-And while inactivity plays a big role, the increasing appetite for junk food-or food typically high in calories and/or fat and low in nutritional value-is also a culprit.
+While inactivity plays a big role, the increasing appetite for junk food-or food typically high in calories and/or fat and low in nutritional value-is also a culprit.